Technoplatz/bi/README.md

 ## What is Technoplatz BI

-Technoplatz BI is an open source, multi-container, JSON schema-driven data application and data sharing platform designed to empower business professionals build their boutique solution without coding from scratch.
-The platform offers a pragmatic approach for the three main requirements of many data-driven business processes by considering each company has its own unique conditions.
+Technoplatz BI is an open source, multi-container, JSON schema-driven data application and data sharing platform designed to empower business professionals build their boutique solution without coding.
+The platform offers a pragmatic approach for the three main requirements of data-driven processes by considering each company has its own unique conditions.

 - Data Application
 - BI-Directional Data Sharing